Joseph Carpenter Silversmith Shop: Design

 Facing southeast on the Norwichtown green, the Joseph Carpenter Silversmith Shop is a 30 ft by 24 ft 1 1/2-story clapboarded building with a gambrel roof.
 Constructed between 1772 and 1774, the building was built on a stone foundation and has a stone stoop leading to the front entrance.
 The gambrel roof is framed without a ridge pole.
 It overhangs the front and back facades by 2 ft, but does not project the sides.
 At the time of the National Historic Register of Places nomination, the roof used wooden shingles.
 The interior has a single brick chimney that was used for the forge.
 The main floor was originally open, with only a single supporting post in the center, but this was later partitioned into several rooms.
 Modern additions to the shop include modern doors, electric lighting and heat, and a disappearing overhead stairway that leads to the attic.
 The shop's cellar was not described in the survey.
 In 1915, the house passed out of the Carpenter family, and it was restored by Norman Isham in 1916.
 In 1956, the building came into the ownership of the "Society of the Founders of Norwich, Connecticut, Inc.".
 According to the 1966 edition of Fodor's Modern Guides, the Joseph Carpenter Silversmith Shop was "still furnished as it was when Mr. Carpenter plied his trade."
 The National Historic Register of Places noted that the partitioning was "recent" at the time of its 1970 nomination.
 In 1997, a $5000 grant was used to replace the roof.

 Importance

 The Joseph Carpenter Silversmith Shop is an example of a small frame silversmith's shop, and is believed to be the only surviving example in New England.
-The shop was added to the National Register of Historic Places on October 6, 1970 and it was listed as a contributory property for the Norwichtown Historic District on January 17, 1973.
-As early as 1917, the shop was the subject of a preservation effort.
-The shop was photographed by the Historic American Buildings Survey.
-The shop was featured as part of a historic house tour in 1993's "Reflections on the Past."
+It was added to the National Register of Historic Places on October 6, 1970, and was listed as a contributory property for the Norwichtown Historic District on January 17, 1973.

+The shop was the subject of a preservation effort as early as 1917.
+It was photographed by the Historic American Buildings Survey and was featured as part of a historic house tour in 1993's "Reflections on the Past."